 Holly leaves once fallen form a spiky dense carpet of old leathery leaves which take a long time to rot and allow little to grow through.
 Also vulnerable to leaf-mining insects, which form silver trails in the leaf.
 Holly berries are not poisonous but are inedible.

 Did you know that we have been sending trees as gifts for over 15 years?!
 We deliver hand gift wrapped trees and plants around the UK as meaningful gifts that last for years.

 Holly is a great way to bring wildlife to the garden and is an attractive specimen tree year round but especially throughout winter.
-Our Holly Tree Gift is great to send for a year-round gift but is especially perfect for a winter birthday or Christmas.

 Take a look at our Holly Tree Care Guide for information and advice on looking after your tree.